GedMullen/2018-2019/infosys.md

 ## Exercise

 * Use [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/beginners/html) on your webpage to:
-	* Inpect the styles associated with a given element.
+	* Inspect the styles associated with a given element.
 	* Modify an element on the fly.
 	* Understand the padding around an element.